The Beasley family of Wiveliscombe SOM

 Modern maps do not show Lucky Womans Diggings, however,

-references are available at the PRO, Ballarat, VIC and the
+references are available at the Public Record Office, Ballarat where the

 collection includes a very large linen map of the goldfields